Domestic Violence Issues During a Pandemic

 For victims of domestic violence, they can seek a Family Violence Protective Order in Superior Court in the county of residence of persons who the court believes has or will commit acts of family violence against the petitioner seeking the order.
 An "ex parte order" for no contact can be put in to place for 30 days while the alleged abuser is personally served with notice of a hearing.
 But the alleged abuser is entitled to a hearing to challenge the imposition of a protective order.
 One other safety measure is to temporarily live with other family members, or seek the services of a non-profit domestic violence shelter.
 There are multiple non-profit shelters for domestic violence victims in the metro Atlanta area.

-If you are charged with a crime related to domestic violence, or believe you are a victim of domestic violence, feel free to call Kyle Jarzmik at 678-967-0197.
+If you are charged with a crime related to domestic violence, or believe you are a victim of domestic violence, feel free to contact Kyle Jarzmik.